Winded/simple-ts-frontend-library/README.md

 ## element-hooks

-Process DOM node trees and look for specified element names.
-These element names will trigger specified functions, passing the element as parameter.
-The function should return a boolean indicating whether we want to continue to inspect the node's children or not.
+Process DOM node trees and look for elements with specified selectors.
+When an element matches a selector, the corresponding function will be invoked, having the element as the first parameter and `invokeHooks` function as the second parameter.
+You use the latter to invoke further hooks on the element's children.

 You can use this to build a component-based application with native HTML elements.